-For Varex to market its products internationally, Varex must obtain clearances or approvals for product and product modifications.
+For Varex to market its products internationally, Varex must obtain clearances or approvals for products and product modifications.
 These processes (including, for example, in the EU, the European Economic Area ("EEA"), Switzerland, Brazil, Australia, China, Japan and Canada) can be time consuming, expensive and uncertain, which can delay Varex's ability to market products in those countries.
 Delays in the receipt of or failure to receive regulatory approvals, the inclusion of significant limitations on the indicated uses of a product, the loss of previously obtained approvals or failure to comply with existing or future regulatory requirements could restrict or prevent Varex from doing business in a country or subject Varex to a variety of enforcement actions and civil or criminal penalties, which would materially and materially and adversely affect its business.
-In addition, compliance with changing regulatory schemes may add additional complexity, cost and delays in marketing or selling Varex's products.
+In addition, compliance with changing regulatory schemes, such as what may occur in connection with Brexit, may add additional complexity, cost and delays in marketing or selling Varex's products.
+The Brexit process has caused legal uncertainty and will likely lead to divergent national laws and regulations.
+While the full financial, regulatory and legal effects of Brexit are unknown, if the United Kingdom's regulatory scheme is materially different from the current EU regulatory process, Varex's regulatory compliance burden will likely increase.